 - The target for all our Bachelor students is to reach a minimum English C1 level at the end of their second year.
 Our Lecturers in English offer classes in small groups (up to 15 students) by level (from B2 to C2) and follow student progress throughout the Academic year.
 They schedule additional workshops and “English Clinic” as and when needed

-- The study of a second foreign language is compulsory.
-Thanks to our partnership with University College of London (UCL), our students may choose from 9 language courses: Arabic, Dutch, French (for non-native speakers exclusively), German, Italian, Japanese, Mandarin, Portuguese or Spanish.
+- The study of a second foreign language is compulsory, in-house or at UCL*.
+Thanks to our partnership with University College of London (UCL)*, our students may choose from 9 language courses: Arabic, Dutch, French (for non-native speakers exclusively), German, Italian, Japanese, Mandarin, Portuguese or Spanish.
 Student level is assessed at the start of the academic year by the UCL Centre for Languages & International Education (CLIE), and complete beginners are accepted.

 Our goal is to enable each student to progress by at least 2 levels in the Common European Framework of Reference for Languages (CEFRL) scale.

 - The study of a 3rd foreign language is possible in year 2.